White-tailed Eagle

 Restoring White-tailed Eagles to South-east Wales & the Severn Estuary

-Eagle Reintroduction Wales is working in partnership with Durrell Wildlife and Gwent Wildlife Trust to restore this magnificent native-lost species back to the skies, coastlines, estuaries, wetlands, rivers and lakes of South-east Wales and the wider Severn Estuary.
+Eagle Reintroduction Wales a Durrell Wildlife Conservation Trust programme is working in partnership with Gwent Wildlife Trust and WWT {Wildfowl and Wetlands Trust}to restore this magnificent native-lost species back to the skies, coastlines, estuaries, wetlands, rivers and lakes of South-east Wales and the wider Severn Estuary.

 The area has plenty of suitable habitat, natural resources and prey available for White-tailed Eagles.
 Other European reintroductions have highlighted that by restoring this important species, and it’s ecosystem functions, they provide wider conservation benefits to regulate and support habitat and wildlife health and resilience across aquatic ecosystems